khuedoan/homelab/docs/installation/production/external-resources.md

 <!-- └── Is in - 117.xxx.xxx.xxx, 2402:xxx:xxx:xxx:xxx:xxx:xxx:xxx -->
 <!-- ``` -->

+### ZeroTier

+- Create a ZeroTier account <https://my.zerotier.com>
+- Generate a new API Token at <https://my.zerotier.com/account>

 <!-- ### Create Minio keys -->

 <!-- TODO: skip this for now -->